jart/blink/README.md

 blink is an x86-64 interpreter for POSIX platforms that's written in ANSI C11 that's compatible with C++ compilers.
 Instruction decoding is done using our trimmed-down version of Intel's disassembler Xed.
-Like Bochs, Blink doesn't do code generation; the primary focus is having a smaller binary footprint with a readable codebase.
-However we're still likely to add something like jit in the near future.
+Blink does *some* code generation at runtime, using a just-in-time approach, where functions are generated that thread statically-compiled operation functions together.

 The prime directive of this project is to act as a virtual machine for userspace binaries compiled by Cosmopolitan Libc.
 Much of the surface